 There are no private music lesson fees for prescribed lessons.
 However, students will be assessed private music lesson fees for any additional private lessons.
 Each student is required to regularly attend MUS 600 (Music Colloquium) and MUS 600M (Master Class) each semester as a part of his/her private lessons, and MUS 600P (Instrumental Performance Practicum) during the semester he/she is taking instrumental conducting class (MUS 273).
 MUS 602 Capstone Lecture Recital is not an option for the performance major.

-Requirements for BA in Music with Track in Music Recording Technology
+The Major in Music with a Track in Composition:

 Policy Regarding Changes in a Student's Instrumental or Vocal Concentration